 Chief of Navy, RADM Aaron Beng, at the US 24th International Seapower Symposium

 Our Chief of Navy, Rear Admiral Aaron Beng, joined more than 140 delegates, including heads of navies and coast guards from more than 100 nations at U.S. Naval War College in Rhode Island, US from 14-17 September 2021 for the 24th International Seapower Symposium.

-At the symposium, RADM Beng spoke on how impact of COVID-19 on navies and maritime security, and reiterated the need for navies and maritime agencies to continue to work together.
-"While the bulk of the global attention is on COVID-19 and its direct impact on shipping, we also see that other long-terms threats to safe and secure seas continue."
+At the symposium, RADM Beng spoke on how COVID-19 impacted on navies and maritime security, and reiterated the need for navies and maritime agencies to continue to work together.
+"While the bulk of the global attention is on COVID-19 and its direct impact on shipping, we also see that other long-term threats to safe and secure seas continue."
 He added, "In Southeast Asia, we have seen how the pandemic has exacerbated piracy, smuggling and trans-border illegal migration.
 Navies and coast guards must redouble our efforts and keep up cooperation in combating maritime security threats."

 During his visit to the United States, RADM Beng also called on US Secretary of the Navy, Mr Carlos Del Toro.

 24 Aug 21